SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Activated with melee.
 - Expensive to purchase into but free to swap.
 - Often ignored.
+- Unless I can think of something interesting I'm going to drop this to save elements.
 ### Talents
 - No talents with quick melee to avoid any conflicts with active abilities.
 - Current scope is 2 talents per hero.